-The simplest kind of computational categories can be created using descriptive statistics (see §3.3.4).
+The simplest kind of computational categories can be created using descriptive statistics.
 Descriptive statistics do not identify the categories they create by giving them familiar cultural or institutional labels.
 Instead, they create implicit categories of items according to how much they differ from the most typical or frequent ones.
 For example, in any dataset where the values follow the normal distribution, statistics of central tendency and dispersion serve as standard reference measures for any observation.
 These statistics identify categories of items that are very different or statistically unlikely outliers, which could be signals of measurement errors, poorly calibrated equipment, employees who are inadequately trained or committing fraud, or other problems.

-Many text processing methods and applications use simple statistics to categorize words by their frequency in a language, in a collection of documents, or in individual documents, and these categories are exploited in many information retrieval applications (see 10.4.1 and 10.4.2).
+Many text processing methods and applications use simple statistics to categorize words by their frequency in a language, in a collection of documents, or in individual documents, and these categories are exploited in many information retrieval applications.